 Trials conducted in the El Mirage City Court of Record are in accordance with the due process requirements of the United States Constitution, Arizona Constitution, and Code of Criminal Procedure.
 Defendants may be represented by an attorney or may act "pro se" which is a Latin term meaning that the defendant represents himself/herself at trial.

 Jurors from the El Mirage community will be summoned to appear for service.
-The City Court Prosecutor and defendant will have the opportunity to question the potential jurors to learn of any biases or prejudices present which could prevent a fair and impartial trial.
+The prosecution and defense will have the opportunity to question the potential jurors to learn of any biases or prejudices present which could prevent a fair and impartial trial.
 All cases tried in the City Court will be heard by a petite jury which consists of six (6) persons.
-At trial, the jury will decide any issues of fact, such as the guilt or innocence of the Defendant, while the judge will decide issues of law and determine an appropriate sentence if the Defendant is found guilty.
+At trial, the jury will decide any issues of fact, such as the guilt or innocence of the defendant, while the judge will decide issues of law and determine an appropriate sentence if the defendant is found guilty.

 The defendant and prosecutor will each present his or her evidence to the Judge.
 The Judge then applies the appropriate law, weighs the evidence presented, and renders a verdict of guilty or not guilty.
 The Judge will also assess the defendant's fine and order the costs and fees to be paid by the defendant when the defendant is found guilty.
 If the defendant is found not guilty, the case is dismissed and no costs or fines are owed by the defendant.